JonAbrams/apiPrefetch.js/README.md

 ## Example

-This is a raw example, but *hopefully*/*eventually* libraries like jQuery and AngularJS will *just work*.
+This is a raw example, but *hopefully* libraries like jQuery and AngularJS will *just work*.
 (This has yet to be tested, and they likely won't *just* work)

 ```html
 <html>